consenlabs/tokenlon-contracts/doc/strategies/LimitOrder.md

 Besides the traditional taker scenario, an order can also be satisfied by liquidity from a supported AMM protocol.
 It relies on someone(EOA) trying to match the price of AMM protocols and the opened orders.
 In order to incentivize relayers to participate, the difference of the price is considered as the profit of a relayer.

 To avoid multiple filling transactions for the same order colliding because insufficient amount is left, the coordinator design is introduced.
-The idea is that every fill should be signed by a coordinator so the available amount can be calculated as early as possible.
+The idea is that every fill should be signed by a coordinator so all the fills can be executed successfully.

 ## Order Format